Achat-Dev/Kepler/docs/technical_documentation.md

 ## 3. Core architecture

 The core architecture revolves around streaming an input file character by character while lexing, parsing and generating LLVM IR as the file is streamed.
-Once this process is complete, the resulting LLVM IR is compiled into native machine code and written to the specified output file.
+Once this process is complete, the resulting LLVM IR is compiled into native machine code and written to the specified output file, ending it with the `.o` file extension.
+After that, the compiler calls `clang` to compile the object file into an executable and to link it with `libgc`.

 The four components that enable this behaviour are described in the following sections.